Proces MH17

 After the Public Prosecution Service announced in mid-2019 the intention to prosecute four suspects for the MH17 disaster, the RBT was established to provide legal assistance to all relatives of the victims.
 The RBT consists of nine lawyers, including the initial team and two criminal lawyers who were added later on.
 Attorney-at-law Sander de Lang is a member of both the RBT and the MH17 core team and has been involved in the MH17 disaster since day 1.

+Relatives of the MH17 victims have the right to information.
+This means that they are entitled to access to the file and to receive copies of documents.
 The Public Prosecution Service believes it is important that the relatives are notified of the progress in the criminal proceedings before announcements are made to the press.
 However, due to the fact that the MH17 case is a large, international case that attracts a great deal of attention, the Public Prosecution Service must be extra careful when dealing with information from the criminal file.
 The lawyer of the relative can always make a request to see certain information, but there is no guarantee that all requested information will be released.

 The MH17 process will initiate on the 9th of March 2020.
 On the 9th of March, the first phase will start, compromising the pre-trial reviews.
 It is unclear how much time these reviews will take.
 For this reason it is not yet decided when the substantive process will start.